cakebatterandsprinkles/portfolio-gatsby/src/posts/17-js_data_types.md

   const sentence = "Roses are red.
 Violets are blue.";
   console.log(sentence.match(/[A-Z]/g)); // prints: ["R", "V"]

+  // Match method either returns an array that contains the elements that match, or null.

   ---------------------------

   // -> padEnd() method pads the string with a given string (if needed, repeated), until the resulting string reaches the given length.
 The padding is applied from the end of the given string.